-- We encourage all leaders, if possible, to attend The Changing Face of Evangelism & the Well-Being of the City workshop before LAUNCH, but it is not a disgualifier. - After a few months we will invite all who begin a ministry to go through DEVELOP, but all will be invited to a Coaching Circle immediately. - Our disciple-making pathway is called PURSUE Foundations for Growth (Foundational Bible Studies, Study of Gospels, Study of Acts).
+- We encourage all leaders, if possible, to attend Becoming a CoJourner workshop before LAUNCH, but it is not a disqualifier. - After a few months we will invite all who begin a ministry to go through DEVELOP, but all will be invited to a Coaching Circle immediately. - Our disciple-making pathway is called PURSUE Foundations for Growth (Foundational Bible Studies, Study of Gospels, Study of Acts).
 This is for all followers of Jesus as well as those seeking. - Our focus on leadership development is called DEVELOP Peer Coaching among Leaders of Pursue Groups and church plants.